honeyzuzu/Quantum-Proj-Pt2/README.md

 The simulation assumes that logarithmic returns follow a normal distribution.
 Over 10,000 iterations, we simulate 10 years of portfolio performance, obtaining the distribution of annual returns and volatilities.

-<span style="color:red;">Using quantum computing could significantly accelerate simulations, especially for portfolios with more than three asset classes.</span>

 ---

 ### 6. Statistical Metrics